kilowhat/kilowhat.net/_extensions/cimaise.md

 When configuring a License in the admin panel, the following attributes are available:

 - **Key**: a unique value used to identify this License in the database.
-You shouldn't change it once a sticker has been used as it will stop showing up on pictures already using it.
+You shouldn't change it once a license has been used as it will break connections to existing pictures which will then show the orphaned old key as license.
 - **Label**: a translatable license name.
 Will be visible in the license choice dropdown and next to the copyright icon on the picture page.
 - **Description**: a translatable description.
 Will be visible behind an info icon next to the license label.